RenaKunisaki/REBEL/BUGS.md

 - one-way gates might not work when you're going super fast
 - some things can be changed by hammering, others by right-click
     - this is a tModLoader limitation since hammering non-solid tiles doesn't work
+- several things check if a tile is within the world but mistakenly assume Main.topWorld, etc are in tile coords (they're not)

 # Visual bugs
 - one-way gates cause jitter